Maomontoya/m3pythonflask/README.md

-#Python debe estar instalado.
+#Python must be installed.

-#Python app.py para inicializar el proyecto.
+#Python app.py to initialize the project.